okamgnienie/ng-datalist/README.md

 [link](http://przemyslawhardyn.com/ng-datalist/example/)

 ## Features
-- One file directive, easy to integrate with module bundlers sucha as webpack, gulp etc.
+- One-file directive, easy to integrate with module bundlers such as webpack, gulp etc.
 - Searchable dropdown list.
 - Option to switch on/off 'require' in the forms.
 - Easy to apply custom styles.